 Inside EUMETSAT interviews Julia Figa Saldana and Dominika Czyżewska.

 An exceptional year for stratospheric ozone

-2020 brought prolonged atmospheric vortexes to both poles of the Earth, fuelling the largest sustained ozone holes in years.
+2020 brought prolonged atmospheric vortexes, fuelling the largest sustained ozone holes in years.

 Ready to launch this weekend: Sentinel-6 Michael Freilich

 The satellite is scheduled for launch on 21 November 2020.